-Joining us to talk about the plan's specifics is NPR's Richard Harris.
-Good morning.
+Joining us now to talk about the league and its efforts is NPR's Mike Pesca.
+Good morning, Mike.